Granite Lakes and Granite Creek

 Much of the Granite Creek Trail wends though closely walled underbrush.
 Granite Creek Trail, Washington.

-A host of spring and summer wildflowers populates the waysides of both trails, including, first column from left, fireweed (Chamerion angustifolium) (top) and Pacific bleeding hearts (Dicentra formosa) (bottom); second column, leafy mitrewort (Mitellastra caulescens) (top), common self-heals (Prunella vulgaris) (center), and fringecups (Tellima grandiflora) (bottom); third column, pioneer violets (Viola glabella) (top), herb-Roberts, or, stinky Bobs (Geranium robertianum) (non-native) (center), and largeleaf avens (Geum macrophyllum) (bottom); fourth column, salmonberries (Rubus spectabilis) (top) and Pacific waterleaves (Hydrophyllum tenuipes) (bottom); fifth column, Pacific trilliums (Trillium ovatum) (top), bull thistles (Cirsium vulgare) (non-native) (center), and thimbleberries (R. parviflorus) (bottom); sixth column, spotted, or, orange jewelweeds (Impatiens capensis) (top), oxeye daisies (Leucanthemum vulgare) (non-native) (upper center), scarlet paintbrushes (Castilleja miniata) (lower center), and woodland beardtongues (Nothochelone nemorosa) (bottom); seventh column, rose spiraeas, or, hardhacks (Spiraea douglasii) (top), western pearly everlastings (Anaphalis margaritacea) (center), and cut-leaved foamflowers (Tiarella trifoliata) (bottom); eighth column, Canada goldenrods (Solidago lepida) (top) and Scouler’s fumeworts (Corydalis scouleri) (bottom); and, ninth column, creeping buttercups (Ranunculus repens) (top) and youths-on-age, or, piggyback plants (Tolmiea menziesii) (bottom).
+A host of spring and summer wildflowers populates the waysides of both trails, including, first column from left, fireweed (Chamerion angustifolium) (top) and Pacific bleeding hearts (Dicentra formosa) (bottom); second column, leafy mitrewort (Mitellastra caulescens) (top), common self-heals (Prunella vulgaris) (center), and fringecups (Tellima grandiflora) (bottom); third column, pioneer, or, stream violets (Viola glabella) (top), herb-Roberts, or, stinky Bobs (Geranium robertianum) (non-native) (center), and largeleaf avens (Geum macrophyllum) (bottom); fourth column, salmonberries (Rubus spectabilis) (top) and Pacific waterleaves (Hydrophyllum tenuipes) (bottom); fifth column, Pacific trilliums (Trillium ovatum var. ovatum) (top), bull thistles (Cirsium vulgare) (non-native) (center), and thimbleberries (R. parviflorus) (bottom); sixth column, spotted, or, orange jewelweeds (Impatiens capensis) (top), oxeye daisies (Leucanthemum vulgare) (non-native) (upper center), scarlet paintbrushes (Castilleja miniata) (lower center), and woodland beardtongues (Nothochelone nemorosa) (bottom); seventh column, rose spiraeas, or, hardhacks (Spiraea douglasii) (top), western pearly everlastings (Anaphalis margaritacea) (center), and cut-leaved foamflowers (Tiarella trifoliata) (bottom); eighth column, Canada goldenrods (Solidago lepida) (top) and Scouler’s fumeworts (Corydalis scouleri) (bottom); and, ninth column, creeping buttercups (Ranunculus repens) (top) and youths-on-age, or, piggyback plants (Tolmiea menziesii) (bottom).

 Granite Creek Trail and Granite Creek Connector Trail, Washington.